apache/calcite/site/_docs/elasticsearch_adapter.md

 For queries without aggregate functions (like `COUNT`, `MAX` etc.) elastic adapter uses [scroll API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-scroll.html), by default.
-This ensures that consistent and full data-set is returned to end user (lazily and in batches).
-Please note that scroll is automatically cleared (removed) when all query resuts are consumed.
+This ensures that consistent and full data-set is returned to the end user (lazily and in batches).
+Please note that scroll is automatically cleared (removed) when all query results are consumed.

 ### Supported versions

-Currently this adapter supports ElasticSearch versions 6.x (or newer).
-Generally we try to follow official [support schedule](https://www.elastic.co/support/eol).
+Currently, this adapter supports ElasticSearch versions 6.x (or newer).
+Generally, we try to follow the official [support schedule](https://www.elastic.co/support/eol).
 Also, types are not supported (this adapter only supports indices).